Join us for Family and Alumni/ae Weekend 2023!

 Olin Hall, Franklin W. Olin Humanities Building

-Lorenzo Ferrari Soccer and Lacrosse Complex
+Lorenzo Ferrari Soccer and Lacrosse Complex, Stevenson Althetic Center

 Meditation Walk at Montgomery Place

-Join Tatjana Myoko von Prittwitz und Gaffron, PhD, Soto Zen priest, Buddhist chaplain, and visiting assistant professor for humanities, Bard Center for Curatorial Studies, CCS ’99, for a mindful walk on the bucolic grounds of Montgomery Place.
-In the tradition of Japanese Forest Bathing, we will open our senses, relax the mind, and use our breath to feel our complete interconnection.
-Meet on the Visitors Center porch.
-Space is limited; sign up at registration.
+Join Tatjana Myoko von Prittwitz und Gaffron CCS ’99, Soto Zen priest, Buddhist chaplain, and artist and scholar in residence at the Bard Center for Curatorial Studies, for a mindful walk on the bucolic grounds of Montgomery Place.
+In the tradition of Japanese forest bathing, we will open our senses, relax the mind, and use our breath to feel our complete interconnection.

-The Montgomery Place Campus
+Montgomery Place Campus

 Stevenson Athletic Center